BackSlasher/blog.backslasher.net/content/driven-by-anger.md

 `modus machinor` - my adjustment of "modus operandi" for "engineering"

 I recently noticed that I'm doing engineering work out of anger.
-However, it seems like I'm going a good job, so I thought I'd share my method, which I worked hard on.
+However, it seems like I'm doing a good job, so I thought I'd share my method, which I worked hard on.
 You might recognize yourself in some of this, but not all.
 If you have something to say, I'm happy to recieve feedback / insults.

 ## TL;DR: